PatilSHANKARGOUDA/Azure-Functions/README.md

-# This is Azure Function Project
+# This is Azure Function Project! testing on vs code & github intigration